 As early as possible after deciding upon a major field, students should, in consultation with their faculty advisors, plan the remainder of their degree programs, so that they may proceed in an orderly way to meet major and degree requirements.
-Students must file their degree plans, approved by their advisors and endorsed by the Director of Re-Enrollment, in the Office of the Director of Re-Enrollment before the end of their junior year.
+Students must file their degree plans, approved by their advisors and endorsed by the Director of Re-Enrollment, in the Office of Re-Enrollment before registering for the fall semester of their senior year.
+If not received by the day before the start of fall registration, a hold will be placed on the student's account until degree plan is turned in to the Office of Re-Enrollment.
 Junior and senior transfers are expected to file a degree plan before the end of their first semester of residency.
 Most students find it advisable to file a degree plan upon declaring a major.

-A major consists of a set of courses within one department or one area of concentration totaling from twenty-two to forty-eight semester hours.
+A major consists of a set of courses within one department or one area of concentration totaling from twenty-two to forty-eight credit hours.
 A major may also consist of a set of prescribed courses from two or more departments totaling from twenty-two to forty-eight hours.
-A major's curriculum cannot require more than forty-eight of the 124 hours needed to graduate with one degree.
+With few exceptions, a major's curriculum cannot require more than forty-eight of the 124 hours needed to graduate with one degree.